amits121/my-portfolio/README.md

-# my-portfolio
+# Amit Sarkar's portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses React JS and AWS.